 Titanium allergy is barely recognized in mainstream medicine – yet laboratories using the MELISA technology have reported that about 4% of all patients tested to titanium will be allergic to it (Valentine-Thon E., et al. “LTT-MELISA is clinically relevant for detecting and monitoring metal sensitivity“.
 Neuro Endocrinol Lett 2006; 27(Suppl 1):17–24).
 For those affected by titanium allergy, the symptoms can be multiple and bewildering.
 These can range from simple skin rashes to muscle pain and fatigue.

 From foodstuff to medicine, titanium is now an everyday metal.
 Several brands of candy, such as Skittles and M&M, have titanium dioxide in the coating – often described by its E-number: E171.
 Some brands of toothpaste contain titanium particles.
 Hospitals use titanium implants to rebuild bones after accidents.

 More than just a rash: the effects of titanium allergy

 Like all metals, titanium releases particles through corrosion.
 These metals become ions in the body and bind to body proteins.
-For those who react, the body will try to attack this structure.
-This starts a chain reaction which can lead to many symptoms including Chronic Fatigue Syndrome.
+For those who react, the body’s immune system will attack this structure.
+This starts a chain reaction which can lead to many symptoms including chronic fatigue syndrome.
 The MELISA test is the only scientifically-proven test which can objectively diagnose titanium allergy and measure its severity.

 Those who test positive are advised to avoid exposure if possible.
-This may include switching to titanium-free toothpaste and cosmetics, or in some cases, consider removing a titanium implant from the body.
+This may include switching to titanium-free creams and cosmetics or, in some cases, considering the removal of a titanium implant.